dgnflying/emotion-detection-with-CLIP/README.md

-2. Unzip the file and add it to your workspace and rename the file as `faces`
+2. Unzip the file and add it to your workspace as `faces`